elizad/Build-an-Interactive-Form/README.md

 # Build-an-Interactive-Form
 Build an Interactive Form

-<a href = "http://pheonix-soft.com/myprojects/Build-an-Interactive-Form-master/index.html">Live Demo</a> of this project for peer review.
+<a href = "http://pheonix-soft.com/myprojects/Build-an-Interactive-Form-master/index.html">Live Demo</a> of this project

 Set focus on the first text field.
 When the page loads, give focus to the first text field